Gman-Superfly/AKIRA/AKIRA_PSYCHE_ROADMAP.md

 │  THE PYTHAGOREAN INSIGHT:                                               │
-│  The circle of fifths doesn't close (off by 23 cents).               │ │  Equal temperament SPREADS the error for universal compatibility.     │ │  This appears in ALL physical systems — including attention.         │ │                                                                         │ │  CORE HYPOTHESES:                                                       │
+│  The circle of fifths doesn't close (off by 23 cents).               │ │  Equal temperament SPREADS the error for universal compatibility.     │ │  This appears in ALL physical systems, including attention.          │ │                                                                         │ │  CORE HYPOTHESES:                                                       │ │  H1.
-│  H1.
 Attention "spreads error" like equal temperament                 │